ryuk-jayant/cipher/README.md

 # trifidcipher
-you can read about algorithem from doc provided in repo
+you can read about algorithm from doc provided in repo